NozyxN/Api-Nozzy/README.md

 - My name is Nozzy

-- I am Not programmer
+- I am Not programmerr

 </p>